Columbia Premises Liability Lawyer

 This would be true of restaurants, grocery stores, doctor’s offices, and the like.
 Licensees are those who are allowed to be on the property, although they may not have been specifically invited, such as meter readers and social guests, and they are owed a reasonable standard of care.
 Generally, a property owner is not liable for injury to an adult trespasser caused by a failure to exercise reasonable care.
 But in South Carolina, children, even if they are trespassing, are owed a heightened duty of care because of their failure to understand risk.

-Hands-on help, exceptional results from experienced Columbia Premises Liability Attorneys
+Hands-on help, exceptional results from experienced Premises Liability Lawyers in Columbia

-This is what you can expect when you contact The Louthian Law Firm about a slip and fall, parking lot injury, store accident, or other incident that occurred on someone else’s property.
+This is what you can expect when you contact a Columbia premises liability lawyer at the Louthian Law Firm about a slip and fall, parking lot injury, store accident, or other incident that occurred on someone else’s property.
 Use our online contact form to schedule a free consultation and find out how a premises liability claim may compensate you for medical expenses, pain and suffering, lost wages and impaired earning ability.